[Minor revision–posted 6/12/23 (replaces 4/27/21 edition)]

 OP 70.22: Employee Deaths

 PURPOSE: The purpose of this Operating/Policy Procedure (OP) is to establish orderly and timely procedures for dealing with Texas Tech University employee deaths.

-REVIEW: This OP will be reviewed in April of even-numbered years by the Assistant Vice President for Human Resources, the Chief of Police, and the Managing Director of Equal Employment Opportunity with substantive revisions forwarded to the Chief of Staff for the President and the University Counsel.
+REVIEW: This OP will be reviewed in April of odd-numbered years by the Assistant Vice President for Human Resources, the Chief of Police, and the Managing Director of Equal Employment Opportunity with substantive revisions forwarded to the Chief of Staff for the President and the University Counsel.